fcorowe/sim_chp/README.md

 ```

 The resulting origin-destination data set is smaller (79 rows compared
 with 94 rows previously).
-While in the existing example this does lead
-to a major reduction, this process can greatly speed-up SIM processing,
+While is not a major reduction, the process
+can greatly speed-up SIM processing, modelling and visualisation run
-modelling and visualisation run times dealing with large data sets.
+times dealing with large data sets, tackling issues outlined in Section
+<a href="#big-data-modelling">2.3</a>.

 We can now specify a simple SIM model as follows: